DiMorten/deforestation_uncertainty/README.md

 4. Run all

 -------------
-## Run in batch (Multiple training and inference executions)
+## Run in batch (Multiple executions)
+This script allows training for single run, MCD and ensemble methods.
+It also allows inference for single run and MCD methods.
+For inference on ensemble method go to the next section.

 In the paper, multiple training and inference runs are applied for each uncertainty method (10 repetitions).
-To run those repetitions, use train_grid_execution.ipynb
+To run those repetitions, use `train_grid_execution.ipynb`

 1. Set the data in the folder structure from section _Folder structure_
-2. Open the train_grid_execution.ipynb notebook
+2. Open the `train_grid_execution.ipynb` notebook
 3. Configure the training run using the _config_ dictionary.
-    - training: If True, training is done.
+    - `training`: If True, training is done.
 Default: False
-    - inferring: If True, inference is done.
+    - `inferring`: If True, inference is done.
 Default: True
-    - site: Dataset site.
+    - `site`: Dataset site.
 Options are presented next.
 Default: "PA"
         - "MT" (Mato Grosso)
         - "PA" (Para)
+    - `training_date`: Training with current or earlier pair of dates.
+Options: "current", "earlier".
+Default: "earlier"
-    - mode: Uncertainty mode.
+    - `mode`: Uncertainty mode.
 Options are presented next.
 Default: 'mcd' (Monte Carlo Dropout)
         - mcd: Monte Carlo Dropout
         - single_run: Entropy from a single inference run
         - ensemble: Ensemble (Only training.
 For inference, use train_ensemble.ipynb)
-    -

-MCD

-Ensemble:
+## Inference on Ensemble:

 1. Set the data in the folder structure from section _Folder structure_
 2. Configure the training run using the _config_ dictionary.